Magical Places in Manhattan

 15. West Terrace at the Cloisters

-This outdoor oasis features a stunning view of the Hudson River and the New Jersey Palisades from a medieval museum.
+This outdoor oasis at a medieval museum features a stunning view of the Hudson River and the New Jersey Palisades.
 The river runs beneath the George Washington Bridge (visible on the left-hand side) while the Palisades rise above the shore at over 500 feet.
 One of the Met's distinguished branches, the Cloisters is the nation's only museum devoted entirely to the medieval arts.
 For more information, click here for my full article on Atlas Obscura.
 The nearest subway station is Dyckman St on the A train.

 16. 190th St & 191st St Station